mario-s/gpx_split_py/README.md

 # Gpx Splitter

-This app was created out of the need to split large GPX files into smaller chunks for GPS devices which can handle only a limmiten number of track points.
+This tool was created out of the need to split large GPX files into smaller chunks.
+So that they can be used in GPS devices wich can process only a limited amount of track points.

 Another possible use case is, to split a large track into smaller pieces for daily stages.

 ## Install Requirements
 ```